malkiii/avatar-input/packages/cli/README.md

 npx avatar-input
 ```

-you can specify your app folder:
+You can specify your app folder:

 ```bash
 npx avatar-input ./your-app
 ```

-use the `-p` or `--path` option to use a specific path to add the component to:
+Use the `-p` or `--path` option to use a specific path to add the component to:

 ```sh
 npx avatar-input --path=/components
 ```

-## Demo

-See the component demo [here](https://malkiii.github.io/avatar-input).